dijkm88/ms1/README.md

 Due to the fact that I know the owner of this business, we work closely together to achieve the best possible outcome, towards both user and site owner.

-By delivering a clean and mothern site, for this, I have used a one-page approach.
+By delivering a clean and modern site, for this, I have used a one-page approach.
 Where customers just scroll from top to bottom.

 We will use a tree structure using the burger icon on the top right of the page, the menu will collapse to a fullscreen menu, with large modern font. (coming at a later stage: the burger icon will automatically close if expanded once a link has been clicked / choosen).